-- Role: One of the quiet students in the school who has been watching all the exchanges and fights - Audience: One of the characters in the chapter - Format: Note - Topic: The conflict between whites and Indians in the chapter - Strong Verb: Explain how you understand what the character is doing and feeling and the problem of conflict.
+Role: One of the quiet students in the school who has been watching all the exchanges and fights

+Audience: One of the characters in the chapter

+Format: Note

+Topic: The conflict between whites and Indians in the chapter conflict.
 Offer a solution to the problem and how this character might contribute to the solution.
 Persuade the character to make a change in behavior.